There is only one purpose for every email you ever send: for the email to be opened and avoid spam filters.

 The Outlook dashboard.

-The company that hosts your website offers free email addresses, and it is very easy to set them up as well as manage them:
+The company that hosts your website offers free email addresses, and it is very easy to set them up as well as manage email accounts on them:

-Here’s how to create an email address via your website host:
+Here’s how to create a business email address via your web host:

 - Log into your website’s hosting control panel (cpanel).